-Both the SX420 and the G9 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the G9 does not have a direct predecessor.
+The G9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX420 and the Panasonic G9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Ready to shoot: Has a lens built-in, whereas the G9 requires a separate lens.